aiven/aiven-docs/docs/products/postgresql/howto/setup-logical-replication.md

 ## Manage inactive or lagging replication slots

-Inactive or lagging replication could cause problems in a database, like an ever-increasing disk usage not associated to any growth of the amount of data in the database.
-Filling the disk causes the database instance to stop serving clients and thus a loss of service.
+Inactive or lagging replication can cause problems in a database, like an ever-increasing disk usage not associated to any growth of the amount of data in the database.
+Filling the disk causes the database instance to stop serving clients and a loss of service.

 1. Assess the replication slots status via `psql`: